rothsandro/eleventy-notes/Notes/Callouts.md

 ---
+sort: 3
-tags: [writing]
+tags: [notes]
 ---

-Callouts, also known as custom containers, admonitions, or alerts, are a way to highlight important information, warnings, or tips in your notes without disrupting the overall flow of your content.
+Callouts, also known as admonitions or alerts, are a way to highlight important information, warnings, or tips in your notes without disrupting the overall flow of your content.

 ## Creating a callout

-Creating a callout is simple.
 Start a blockquote and add `[!info]` to the first line, where `info` is the type of the callout.

 ```md
 > [!info]